 People also might notice other short-term side effects of using marijuana, such as:

 Research has found that people who use marijuana over a long period of time can have more lasting side effects.
 For example:

-- Respiratory problems.
-People who smoke marijuana a lot can develop problems with the respiratory system — like more mucus, a
+Respiratory problems.
+People who smoke marijuana a lot can develop problems with the respiratory system — like more mucus, a chronic cough, and bronchitis.